Wand (WAND) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Wand Historical Price

-According to the latest data gathered on Wand live price page, the current price of Wand is 0.00752376USD.
-The circulating supply of Wand(WAND) is 3.09M WAND , giving it a market capitalization of $23.31K.
+According to the latest data gathered on Wand live price page, the current price of Wand is 0.00822522USD.
+The circulating supply of Wand(WAND) is 3.09M WAND , giving it a market capitalization of $25.35K.

 The Wand Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of WAND based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.